Header Banner

 As ocean divers, we’re bound to encounter sharks at some point.
 Whereas having a healthy respect for these apex predators is good, being afraid of them can lead to... well... doing everything you’re not supposed to do in diving (aka panicking underwater).

-If you’ve never had the pleasure of diving with sharks, you’re missing out on an educational experience.
-Know that these creatures behave differently on a shark dive than they do in other environments.
-Much like animals living in captivity or near urban areas, the sharks that live in areas where there are daily shark dives get used to being around divers and often put on a show.
+If you’ve never had the pleasure of diving with sharks, you’re missing out on an enriching and educational experience.
+It can be calming to know that these creatures often behave differently on a shark dive than they do in other environments.
+How is that possible?
+Well, much like animals living in captivity or near urban areas, the sharks that live in areas where there are daily shark dives get used to being around divers and often put on a show.
 However, when you encounter a shark (or several) on a wreck or reef dive, they don’t tend to want you approaching them and they might see your eager approach as a threat.
-Remember that you’re diving into their world so give them the space and respect they deserve.
+Remember that you’re diving into their world, so always give them the space and respect they deserve.

 Two Large Prehistoric Megalodon Shark Teeth

 With over 500 species of sharks, there’s a lot to learn about these ocean dwellers.
-And though they all possess similar attributes and characteristics, they’re as different as we are.
+And though they all possess similar attributes and characteristics, they’re as different amongst each other as we are.

 How long have sharks been around?